ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 The I/O bus used to be PCI (until 2010) which shared the bus wires amongst all devices.
 PCIe replaces that with high-speed serial, point-to-point links between switches.
 The I/O bus standard is defined by the main board.

 ##### Accessing Disks
-CPU issues commands to I/O using *memory-mapped I/O* - a block of reserved memory address space for I/O. Each address known as an *I/O port*.
+The CPU issues commands to I/O using *memory-mapped I/O* - a block of reserved memory address space for I/O. Each address is known as an *I/O port*.
 Each device is mapped to one or more ports when attached to the bus.

 Example: requesting a read from a disk might involves writing instructions to a given port address.
 Instructions:
 1. Start the read along with other options like whether it should interrupt the CPU